Raw Feeding Cheat Sheet

-Whole raw organic egg – 5 times a week on top of raw food.
-Extra stand-alone organs (up to 20% in the whole diet) if your blend has 15% organs then only add another 5%.
+Whole raw organic egg can be added up to 5 times a week with raw food.
+Extra stand-alone organs can be added (up to 20% in the whole diet).
+For example, if your blend has 15% organs then only add another 5%.
 Keep liver at 10%.
-Extra good stuff: Duck feet, duck heads, bison testicles, and tripe are all fantastic!
+Other nutritious add-ons: Duck feet, duck heads, bison testicles, and tripe are all fantastic!

 What is Green Tripe?

-Our stand-alone ground tripe and the tripe that is in many of our blends is a beef tripe which is the stomach of the cow.
-The benefits of green tripe are as follows: Omega 3 and Omega 6 balanced.
-Phosphorus and Calcium balanced and it has many added digestive enzymes, minerals and good bacteria.
+Our stand-alone ground tripe and the tripe that is in our Beef with Tripe blends is a beef tripe which is the stomach of the cow.
+The benefits of green tripe are as follows: balanced Omega 3 and Omega 6, balanced Phosphorus and Calcium, natural digestive enzymes, minerals, and probiotics a.k.a good bacteria.
 (Yes it’s stinky …but so good for your pup and cat!)